 NARM Registered Preceptors who sign off on experiences they did not witness risk losing their ability to sign as a preceptor in the future and also risk losing their CPM certification.

 To help NARM candidates achieve exceptional training and a satisfactory relationship from their apprenticeship, NARM makes the following recommendations:

-- The preceptor and apprentice should have a clear understanding of the responsibilities of each person to the other, including the time expected to be spent in one-on-one training, classroom or small group study, self-study, clinical observation, opportunities for demonstration of skills, time on call, and financial obligations.
+- The preceptor and student should have a clear understanding of the responsibilities of each person to the other, including the time expected to be spent in one-on-one training, classroom or small group study, self-study, clinical observation, opportunities for demonstration of skills, time on call, and financial obligations.

-- The apprentice, if at all possible, should have the NARM application at the beginning of the apprenticeship, and should have all relevant documentation signed at the time of the experience rather than waiting until the completion of the apprenticeship.
+- The student, if at all possible, should have the NARM application at the beginning of the apprenticeship, and should have all relevant documentation signed at the time of the experience rather than waiting until the completion of the apprenticeship.

 In response to multiple requests for clarification about the role of the NARM Registered Preceptor in the NARM application/certification process, NARM has developed the following guidelines based on the instructions set forth in the Candidate Information Bulletin.
 These guidelines are recommendations for successful completion of the application documentation.

 - Review the three (3) separate practice documents required by NARM—Practice Guidelines, Informed Consent, and Emergency Care Form.

 - Review all client charts (or clinical verification forms from a MEAC accredited program) referenced on the NARM Application and confirm that the preceptor and applicant names/signatures appear on each part of the chart/form that is being referenced.